 Well, at first, I was very sceptical about our upcoming trip to French Riviera, since I wasn’t convinced, that we could see enough in just 3 days in French Riviera.
 Cote D’Azur is marvellous and people are usually coming there for at least 2 weeks (or the whole summer if they are lucky enough).

 But well, now I can say that I’m very satisfied with our trip and wouldn’t change pretty much anything in it.
 So French Riviera in 3 days was just enough for us and I would love to share with you our itinerary.
 In our other trips to France, we also visited Marseille, which I would also recommend.
 If you have more time to spend in French Riviera, you can drive to Marseille as well and try some amazing seafood there.
 Read my post about exploring Marseille and amazing Calanques nearby.

-Where to stay during a road trip through French Riviera?
+Where to stay during a trip to French Riviera?

 Since our Cote D’Azur trip was relatively short, we decided to make Nice our base and spend all our nights there.
 If you’re looking for great affordable hotels in Nice, consider Hotel 66 Nice or NH Nice.
 If you have a bigger budget, Boscolo Exedra Nice (Authograph Collection) or Hotel Negresco are both amazing options!